Early Life

 Philanthropy

-Through the Sierra Pacific Foundation, established by his father in 1979, Emmerson has supported numerous community projects and youth activities.
-He has contributed millions of dollars to scholarships and other worthy causes in the communities where SPI operates.
+Through the Sierra Pacific Foundation, established in 1979 by his father, Red Emmerson has supported numerous community projects, youth activities, and student scholarships in areas where SPI operates.
+He contributed $45,000 to Donald Trump's 2020 presidential campaign.